the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 Only a supervisor can perform this action.
 If an employee attempts to clock in to work outside of their defined schedule with lockout configured they will be unable to clock in.
 This feature allows a supervisor to override the last punch where a schedule lockout occurred.
-The employeeâs hand is required.
-The employeeâs punch will automatically be entered into the
+The employee's hand is required.
+The employee's punch will automatically be entered into the

 Timecard Activity Table when the reader is next polled.